-About the Lyme Disease Biobank
+About Lyme Disease Biobank

-The Lyme Disease Biobank was conceived in early 2014 and launched with a Fund-A-Need campaign at our annual LymeAid benefit in May that same year.
-Just months later, collection began with a pilot study at a site on Long Island.
-Since then, we enrolled more than 900 participants from 8 collection sites on the East Coast, in upper Midwest, and in the Bay Area, California.
-The samples are annotated and characterized with detailed clinical information to support both cross-sectional and longitudinal studies.
-A generous donation from the Steven & Alexandra Cohen Foundation beginning in 2016 helped fortify the success of Lyme Disease Biobank.
+The Lyme Disease Biobank was launched with a Fund-A-Need campaign at Bay Area Lyme Foundation’s annual LymeAid® benefit in May of 2014.
+That same year, collection began with a pilot study on Long Island, NY.
+Since then, LDB has enrolled more than 1,000 participants from eight collection sites located on the East Coast, Upper Midwest, and in Northern and Southern California.

 Linda Giampa, Executive Director, Bay Area Lyme Foundation